-Engagement
+Employee Engagement

-MRSGI continued to provide its employees with inspiring and memorable activities where they could feel a culture of family and a sense of belonging.
-While these programs were traditionally conducted face to face, MRSGI shifted to online during the pandemic.
-With the transition to online, engagement programs were simultaneously done nationwide which allowed participants to interact with colleagues in other locations.
-In 2020, the programs completed via virtual platforms were: (i) Founder's Day which was a month-long celebration invigorated with Kwentong Metro on values of gratitude, honesty, and integrity; (ii) Christmas Thanksgiving with a team-based contest (Emoji Quiz) to conclude the season with fun and games; and (iii) Annual Loyalty Awarding Ceremony that recognizes employees who stayed in MRSGI for at least five (5) years and have remained significant contributors to the Company's growth.
+MRSGI continued to provide its employees with inspiring and memorable activities where they could feel a culture of family and a sense of belongingness.
+With the pandemic, virtual gatherings were sustained to strengthen connections despite the distance.

+In 2021, the programs completed via virtual platforms were: (i) Founder's Day Celebration with the Kwentong Metro Year 2 writing contest about employees' stories of resiliency, gratitude, and compassion.
+The Tiktok Group Dance Challenge - Metro edition also invigorated the occasion for employees to get connected, feel alive, and groove to the trend; (ii) Christmas Celebration through Thanksgiving Mass and Caroling Contest with the theme of Hope, Prosperity, and Family; and (iii) Annual Loyalty Awarding Ceremony recognizing employees who stayed in MRSGI for at least five (5) years and have remained significant contributors to the Company's growth.
+There were 437 total awardees for the year.